 There are numerous destinations and pathways for bicyclists and pedestrians to use on Cape Cod.
-Bicycle and pedestrian infrastructure and facilities require smaller right-of-ways and less overall investment than roadways.
-There are three basic types of bicycle infrastructure: paths, lanes, and routes.
-Paths generally have their own separated right-of-way and follow certain standards for width, grade, and accessibility.
+Bicycle and pedestrian infrastructure and facilities require smaller rights-of-way and less overall investment than roadways.
+There are three basic types of bicycle infrastructure: shared use paths, bicycle lanes, and bicycle routes.
+Off-roadway paths generally have their own separated right-ofway and follow certain standards for width, grade, and accessibility.
+Paths can also exist adjacent but separate to roadways.
 Bicycle lanes are separate lanes within roadways marked for bicycle use.
 Bicycle routes are roadways with wide shoulders that have been designated for bicycle use.